johanhaleby/javalin.github.io/_posts/tutorials/2017-08-24-javalin-auth-example.md

 </em></small>

 ## Conclusion
-This tutorial showed one possible way of implementing an `AccessManager` in Javalin, but the interface is very flexible and you can really do whatever you want:
+This tutorial showed one possible way of implementing an `AccessManager` in Occurrent, but the interface is very flexible and you can really do whatever you want:
 ```kotlin
 app.accessManager(handler, ctx, permittedRoles) -> {